FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/templated-responses.md

 classes: wide
 ---

-Templated responses allow responses to be dynamically created by using Scriban's liquid template API.
-The responses can be derived from the response's body, and/or a random value using the [faker](https://github.com/bchavez/Bogus) API.
+Templated responses allow responses to be dynamically created from the response's body, and/or a random value.

 ### How do I add a templated response?